rackerlabs/technical-blog/_posts/2013-05-06-rackspace-presents-at-devopsdays-austin-2013.markdown

 categories:
 - Events
 ---
 Last week, Austin hosted [DevOpsDays](http://devopsdays.org/), an DevOps-focused event featuring innovative talks and great networking, with some great music and food thrown in the mix.
-The two-day event focused on sharing ideas to strengthen the DevOps movement by building a culture around highly agile and productive teams with integrated development and operations.<!--More-->
+The two-day event focused on sharing ideas to strengthen the DevOps movement by building a culture around highly agile and productive teams with integrated development and operations.<!-- more -->

 Our Rackspace team presented some of its insights into DevOps during their talks.
 Rackspace Linux Engineer Nick Silkey emphasized the need to make infrastructure “[programmable, testable, [and] deployable](https://speakerdeck.com/filler/level-up-from-ops-to-engineers).”
 He discussed ways to structure foundations and applications to create a more fault-tolerant service, which can result in a turnkey software platform for developers.